salejandro/Comparative-Genomics-MGG/README.md

      # 2:
      cp sarbecoviruses.fasta.RBD.prot.align sarbecoviruses.fasta.RBD.prot.align_dup
      iqtree -s sarbecoviruses.fasta.RBD.prot.align_dup -st AA -m TEST -bb 1000
      ```

+> We strongly recomend to create a new folder and move all the files generated in this first part to this folder (e.g. `mkdir part1_results` and then `mv sarbecoviruses.* part1_results`
 ---

 ## Part 2.
 Analysis of selection in the BA.1 sublineage